Tuesday, July 29, 2025

 Car culture chains the United States to dirty energy

 No other country on earth was as smitten with the automobile as the United States.
 The oil industry itself originated in Pennsylvania, but the love affair that has driven us to cling to oil addiction took a while to get rolling.
+Like the bicycle, the automobile began as a luxury item.
+Unlike the bicycle, rank and file consumers held off until Henry Ford devised a production method to bring costs down.
 The Ford Model T put the automobile in reach of ordinary workers.
-The simplicity of the machine and the ingenuity of many tool users gave birth to the Model T speedster and other variations.
-In Ossipee, NH, a Model T was reworked into the first snowmobile.
+A thriving industry took American industrialization into the fast lane.

 After the Second World War, the American hotrod drank deeply of cheap gas while forging an image of freedom and daring and mechanical creativity.
 American cars were big, with big engines.
 Speed limits crept higher and higher, allowing these beasts to gallop across the miles of wide open spaces in the American interior.